flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/artificial-horizon.md

 # Attitude and Guidance

 This is made up of several different parts that all come together to provide flight guidance to the pilots.
 It is an oval split in half with brown at the bottom and blue at the top.
+Blue indicates the sky and brown indicates the ground.
 The black line where they meet in the middle is the 0 degree attitude marker.

 On top of the background are several markers and symbols that tell the pilot different things.